 - If you want to increase your water intake: Think about your daily routine.
 Add a cup of water to drink at easily identifiable breaks in your day.
 Perhaps it would look like drinking a cup of water when you wake up; drinking a 16 oz bottle on the way into work in your car; another 16 oz bottle before lunch, and then again after work and again at dinner and you will be well on your way.
 Break it down further and just start with the morning routine of drinking a cup when you wake up.

-As you master each routine you gain confidence and as you gain confidence you easily master more habits.
+As you master each routine you gain confidence and as you gain confidence you easily master more new healthy habits.

 Use these guidelines to help you develop a new healthy habit: (Developed by Health Behaviour Research Centre, Department of Epidemiology and Public Health, University College London, London) .